RyHensel/dead-reckoning/README.md

 are capped at the two most recent.

 Cancel works during the folder walk and during bundling too.
-If bundling is interrupted, the incomplete zip is deleted but the snapshot folder is kept — every file was already copied and verified at that point.
+If bundling is interrupted, the incomplete zip is deleted but the snapshot folder is kept and every file was already copied and verified at that point.

 Projects open in ArcGIS Pro are reported as **Locked** and skipped rather than